CS-433/ml-project-2-vikings_ml/README.md

 ## Overview of Key Files and Folders

-The folder `data/` contains the original train and test data as well as the two augmented setups, `training` and `training_double`, with a 90/10 split.
-Both of the augmented setups contains an `images` and a `groundtruth` folder.
+The folder `data/` contains the original train and test data as well as the two augmented setups, `training` and `training_double`, with a 90/10 split, and finally `training_final` which is similar to the `training` folder, but all crops is of size 256x256 without resizing and there is no 90/10 split.
+All the augmented setups contains an `images` and a `groundtruth` folder.

-The folder `baseline/` contains the implementation and the scripts to train the baseline CNN and simple logistic regression.
+The folder `baseline/` contains the implementation and the scripts to train the baseline CNN and the simple logistic regression.

-The folder `unet_classical/` contains the implementation and the scripts to train the simple UNet.
+The folder `unet_classical/` contains the implementation and the scripts to train our first UNet implementation.
 This UNet is implemented by ourselves using TensorFlow.

 The folder `seg_mod_unet/` contains the implementation and the scripts to train the ensemble of UNets with the resnet34 backbone.
-These UNets are implemented by the `segmentation_models` library.
+These UNets are implemented by using the `segmentation_models` library.

 The script `augmentation.py` contains the functions used to generate augmentations of the original data set.